b3n3d3tt4/basics/README.md

 Developed as part of the Master's Degree in Physics at the University of Padua

-If you need any clarification or want to make some notes about possibile errors present in the library please write me an email with "BASICFUNC LIBRARY - GitHub" as object
+If you need any clarification or want to annotate possibile errors in the library please write me an email with "BASICFUNC LIBRARY - GitHub" in the object.
+If you are an UNIPD student please write me with your institutional account.

 ## ⚠️ WARNING:
 So far some comments are still in Italian, sooner or later I will translate them to English